RTshok/aes-enc-dec-tool/README.md

 ```
 ---------

 ## Dependencies

 `openssl-dev`
 `build-essential`

 ------------
 ## Formatter

-As formatter was used - `clang-formatter`.
+As formatter was used  `clang-formatter`
 Usage : `./format.sh`

 --------
 ## Tested platforms